For Immediate Release

 Our Top Picks

-Each of our picks carries either a Zacks Rank #1 (Strong Buy) or 2 (Buy) and a VGM Score of A. You can see the complete list of today’s Zacks #1 Rank stocks here.
+Third, these stocks have seen positive earnings estimate revisions in the last 30 days.
+Finally, each of our picks carries either a Zacks Rank #1 (Strong Buy) or 2 (Buy).
+You can see the complete list of today’s Zacks #1 Rank stocks here.

-Dow should gain from cost synergy savings and productivity initiatives.
-The company is focused on maintaining cost and operational discipline through cost synergy and stranded cost-removal initiatives.
-Its actions to reduce operating costs are expected to lend support to its earnings in 2021.
+Dow Inc. should gain from cost synergy savings and productivity initiatives.
+Dow is focused on maintaining cost and operational discipline through cost synergy and stranded cost-removal initiatives.
+Actions to reduce operating costs are expected to lend support to DOW earnings in 2021.

-This Zacks Rank #1 company has an expected earnings growth rate of more than 100% for the current year.
-The Zacks Consensus Estimate for current-year earnings improved 0.3% over the last 7 days.
+Zacks Rank #1 DOW has an expected earnings growth rate of more than 100% for the current-year.
+The Zacks Consensus Estimate for current-year earnings improved 6.4% over the last 30 days.
+Dow is currently trading at a 18.3% discount from its 52-week high attained on May 18.

-This Zacks Rank #2 company has an expected earnings growth rate of 84.7% for the current year.
-The Zacks Consensus Estimate for current-year earnings improved 0.5% over the last 7 days.
+Zacks Rank #1 CAR has an expected earnings growth rate of more than 100% for the current year.
+The Zacks Consensus Estimate for current-year earnings improved 0.8% over the last 7 days.
+Avis Budget Group is currently trading at a 49.6% discount from its 52-week high attained on Nov 2.

-This Zacks Rank #2 company has an expected earnings growth rate of 7.7% for the current year (ending August 2022).
-The Zacks Consensus Estimate for current-year earnings has improved 0.3% over the last 7 days.
+Zacks Rank #1 PTC has an expected earnings growth rate of 5.5% for the current year (ending September 2022).
+The Zacks Consensus Estimate for current-year earnings improved 6.6% over the last 30 days.
+PTC is currently trading at a 22.2% discount from its 52-week high attained on Jul 23.

-This Zacks Rank #2 company has an expected earnings growth rate of 27.9% for the current year (ending January 2022).
-The Zacks Consensus Estimate for current-year earnings has improved 0.6% over the last 30 days.
+Zacks Rank #2 DBX has an expected earnings growth rate of 60.2% for the current year.
+The Zacks Consensus Estimate for current-year earnings improved 3.5% over the last 30 days.
+Dropbox is currently trading at a 20.8% discount from its 52-week high attained on Aug 6.

 Zacks Investment Research